stephancasas/presto/README.md

 </button>
 ```

-At first glance, there doesn't seem to be anything wrong, but within the `innerHTML` of `<button>` there's some interesting considerations for Snowblade:
+At first glance, there doesn't seem to be anything wrong, but within the `innerHTML` of `<button>` there's some interesting considerations for Presto:

 * A property token, `{{ label }}`, is inline with static HTML.
 * Within that static HTML next to a property token, another property token, `{{ icon }}`, is inside of an attribute.

-For standard Snowblade expression properties, this is a simple case of substitution, and nothing about which to worry.
+For standard Presto expression properties, this is a simple case of substitution, and nothing about which to worry.
 With Alpine, however, there's more to consider.
 If you want to dynamically set the property of `label` *and* `icon`, you'd need to wrap `{{ label }}` inside of a `<div>` or `<span>`, so that it can be assigned `x-html`, right?

 Not with magic properties!
 Leaving things as they are, let's write our component expression: